maria-antoniak/goodreads-scraper/README.md

 Finally, you will need a web browser — either Chrome or Firefox.
 We have found that the Goodreads Scraper tends to function better with Firefox.

+# Tests

+Run tests with `pytest --cov-report term-missing --cov=src/` from the root directory.

 # Tutorial

 We recommend running these services from the command line, as the usage instructions below describe.